GoogleCloudPlatform/ramble/lib/ramble/docs/workspace_config.rst

    spack:
      ...

-Each of these dictionaires is used to control different aspects of the Ramble workspace.
+Each of these dictionaries is used to control different aspects of the Ramble workspace.

 ------------------